List of ice cream varieties by country: Argentina

 There are two kinds of heladerías in Argentina: the cheaper ones which sell ice cream with artificial ingredients (like Helarte, Pirulo, Sei Tu and the largest one, Grido), and the ones that sell helado artesanal, made with natural ingredients and usually distinguished by a logo featuring an ice cream cone and the letters HA.
 There are no regulations in Argentina regarding the amount of milk an ice cream can have.
 In fact, all ice cream parlors serve both cream-based and water-based ice cream (helado a la crema and helado al agua respectively).
 Instead, the distinctions are made according to the quality of the ingredients.

-A standard Argentine cone or cup contains two different flavours of ice cream.
+A standard Argentine cone or cup contains two different flavors of ice cream.
 In addition to these, most heladerías offer ice-cream-based desserts like Bombón Suizo (Swiss Bonbon: chocolate-covered chantilly ice cream filled with dulce de leche and sprinkled with nuts), Bombón Escocés (Scottish Bonbon: same as the Swiss Bonbon, only with chocolate ice-cream and white chocolate topping), Cassata (strawberry, vanilla and chocolate ice cream) and Almendrado (almond ice cream sprinkled with almond praline).

 Australia and New Zealand

 Per capita, Australians and New Zealanders are among the leading ice cream consumers in the world, eating 18 litres and 20 litres each per year respectively, behind the United States where people eat 23 litres each per year.

 Brands include Tip Top, Streets, Peters, Sara Lee, New Zealand Natural, Cadbury, Baskin-Robbins and Bulla Dairy Foods.

-A popular ice cream flavour in New Zealand, Australia and Japan that originated in New Zealand is hokey pokey.
+Hokey pokey, which consists of vanilla ice cream with chunks of honeycomb is popular in New Zealand.
+The flavor is also popular in Australia and Japan.

+Another New Zealand export is real fruit ice cream, which uses a special machine to blend vanilla ice cream and frozen fruit.
+The style has recently caught on in the United States, where it is sometimes made with more indulgent ingredients.
+Similarly, in recent years, Australian ice cream parlours and brands have begun experimenting with native Australian fruit flavours.
+A noteworthy example is how Connoisseur Ice Cream (a luxury ice cream brand owned by Peters) released a range of flavours that featured native fruits in 2019.

+Goody Goody Gum Drops is a New Zealand flavour of ice cream.
+It is green, bubble gum flavoured, and laced with gum drops.
+It is considered to be a polarising flavour, with New Zealanders either loving or hating it.

-China, Hong Kong, Macao,
+China, Hong Kong, Macao

-Besides the popular flavour such as vanilla, chocolate, coffee, mango and strawberry, many Chinese ice-cream manufacturers also introduced other traditional flavours such as black sesame, red beans.
+Besides the flavors such as vanilla, chocolate, coffee, mango and strawberry, a number of Chinese ice-cream manufacturers have also introduced other traditional flavors such as black sesame, red beans.

-In recent years, Hong Kong, Macao dessert houses also serve ice-cream moon cake during the Mid-Autumn festival (moon festival).
+In recent years, Hong Kong and Macao dessert houses have also served ice-cream moon cake during the Mid-Autumn festival (moon festival).

 Fried ice cream is served at street food stalls in Beijing.

-Cuba

-In Cuba, ice cream is sold at the state-run Coppelia chain of ice cream parlors.
-Coppelia was founded in 1966 by Fidel Castro, his aim to introduce his love of dairy products to the Cuban masses and to prove that a communist enterprise could provide better ice cream and flavor selection than American brands.
-In the capital Havana, the Coppelia parlor is an architectural icon and a major landmark and meeting place in the city.
-In 2012, the Cuban newspaper Trabajadores exposed the short supply, poor service, and melted ice cream served at the landmark.